tammyhasenzahl/test-git-branch/README.md

 - create an API key with admin privileges

 2. In Jenkins,
-- use the latest Jenkins plugin build (unreleased), which is an HPI file (see notes about installing an HPI, below)
+- use the latest Jenkins plugin build (if unreleased, use the latest HPI file.
+See notes about installing an HPI, below)
 - create a Freestyle or Pipeline project (Freestyle is easier/quicker)
 - click *Configure* (left side)
 - *Source Code Management section:* click "git"; URL: `https://github.com/tammyhasenzahl/test-git-branch/`; and Branch Specifier: `*/break-the-analysis`